OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

 ## Open the dialog from the task pane

-2. Open the file index.html.
+1. Open the file index.html.
-3. Just below the `div` that contains the `freeze-header` button, add the following markup:
+2. Below the `div` that contains the `freeze-header` button, add the following markup:

     ```html
     <div class="padding">